5l1v3r1/Safari-Reader-Preview-Javascript-code-execution/README.md

 And this is how our page rendered in safari
 ![1](https://github.com/c0d3G33k/Safari-Reader-Preview-Javascript-code-execution/blob/master/Screenshot%20at%20Oct%2017%2012-20-44.png)

-Now if you see a tiny lined button at the start of the address bar, that is what indicates whether the reader mode is available or not for the particular webpage.
+Now you see a tiny lined button at the start of the address bar; it indicates whether the reader mode is available or not for the particular webpage.
 Let's put the document in reading mode to see how it looks
 ![2](https://github.com/c0d3G33k/Safari-Reader-Preview-Javascript-code-execution/blob/master/Screenshot%20at%20Oct%2017%2012-28-52.png)

-As expected safari created a nice clutter-free view by modifying the DOM.
+As expected, safari created a nice clutter-free view by modifying the DOM.
 Let's look at the DOM to check what exactly happened.
 ![3](https://github.com/c0d3G33k/Safari-Reader-Preview-Javascript-code-execution/blob/master/Screenshot%20at%20Oct%2017%2012-32-11.png)

-And as you may notice `iframe`, `embed`, `object`, `script` and `onmouseover` is removed.
+And as you may notice `iframe`, `embed`, `object`, `script`, and `onmouseover` is removed.
 But what is interesting is a hyperlink that points to apple.com, so as you click on the link you will be redirected to apple.com.

-So since the anchor tag is allowed, the next idea that came to my mind is to use javascript URI Let's modify the last few lines our sample code and to see what happens.
+Since the anchor tag is allowed, the next idea that came to my mind is to use javascript URI Let's modify the last few lines in our sample code and see what happens.

 ```
 <a href="https://www.apple.com/">Source: Apple.com</a><br>
 <a href="javascript:alert(1)">Evil link</a>
 ```
-Now safari removed the link that points to javascript URI while the link to apple.com is same as can be seen in below snapshot
+Now, safari removed the link that points to javascript URI while the link to apple.com is same, as can be seen in below snapshot

 ![4](https://github.com/c0d3G33k/Safari-Reader-Preview-Javascript-code-execution/blob/master/Screenshot%20at%20Oct%2017%2012-45-29.png)

-After I came across this blogpost [Safari Reader UXSS](https://alf.nu/SafariReaderUXSS) from `Erling ` which shows a bypass that URLs with `javascript:` are filtered, but ones with `JaVASCRiPT:` or  `javaScript:` are not.
+After I came across this blogpost [Safari Reader UXSS](https://alf.nu/SafariReaderUXSS) from `Erling `, which shows a bypass that URLs with `javascript:` are filtered, but ones with `JaVASCRiPT:` or  `javaScript:` are not.

-So this behaviour is already fixed by the safari team, Let's try to bypass it again. first thing first is using HTML5 entities to build a link with javascript URI, the first and most obvious payload will be
+This behaviour is already fixed by the safari team, let's try to bypass it again.
+One should note that using HTML5 entities to build a link with javascript URI, the first and most obvious payload will be
 ```
 <a href="jav&Tab;ascript:alert(1)">Evil link</a>
 ```